 Now that you know which jobs you're going to Time Box, you need to establish some targets to meet within your specified windows.
 Going back to the email analogy, you might decide that you want to respond to 20 emails in an hour.
 So, given that you're going to split that one hour into two half-hour slots, that's 10 emails per session.

-That's a nice and manageable target and, if you need motivation, you can gamify the task.
+That's a nice and manageable target, and if you need motivation, you can gamify the task.
 So rather than replying to 10 emails within 30 minutes as an absolute limit, you could try to beat that number.

 As you use Time Boxing, you'll be able to better gauge how long tasks will take you.
-So if you're not quite sure how much time something is going to take, start off with some soft Time Boxes until you get the hang of it.
+So, if you're not quite sure how much time something is going to take, start off with some soft Time Boxes until you get the hang of it.

 3. Choose a Time Limit